- Potential Liable Parties in a Construction Accident

 Falls from heights

 Falls are the most common accidents that occur on construction sites.
-The Bureau of Labor Statistics reports falls as comprising nearly 18% of occupational injuries in Illinois.
 Falls can happen in conjunction with aerial lifts or scaffolding.
 Elevator accidents are also a source of injuries and fatalities on building project sites.

 Types of scaffolding accidents include falls, trips on improperly placed scaffolding, and unsecured objects falling below.